kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/infrastructure/test-generator/README.md

 2. (Optional): If you don't have a Kubernetes Cluster, set up Docker for Desktop Kubernetes or Minikube

 3. Run `run_scenario.sh` (if you use a HiveMQ license) or [run_scenario_evaluation.sh](../test-generator/run_scenario_evaluation.sh) to run the scenario with HiveMQs evaluation license and only 25 cars being simulated instead.
+The generation sends just "a few" messages and stops automatically afterwards.

+4. Run `kubectl logs -n hivemq -f deployment/hivemq-cluster1` to check the logs if you don't receive messages in the Kafka topic `sensor-data`.

 ## Installation